Inverted-V / Dipole

 THE FREQUENCIES STATED ABOVE ARE ONLY BALLPARK NUMBERS

 (Resonance varies slightly from one QTH to the next.)

-NOTE: Unlike normal dipole antennas, you MUST NOT attempt to adjust resonance by changing the length of the antenna legs.
-This will quickly cause you to lose one or more bands.
+NOTE: Unlike normal dipole antennas, you CANNOT adjust resonance simply by changing the length of the antenna legs.
+This will likely cause you to lose one or more bands.

-The Aerial-51 will be sold EXCLUSIVELY through Spiderbeam and its world-wide network of resellers.
-Watch the Spiderbeam web page for availability.
+Aerial-51 Antennas are sold EXCLUSIVELY through Spiderbeam and its world-wide network of resellers.
+Watch the Spiderbeam web page for availability of different models.

 REMEMBER: We at Aerial-51 DO NOT SELL ANYTHING.

 In addition to being erected in its full length, all 807-xx antennas can easily be shortened to half-size and erected as a 40m OCFD, still covering 7 bands.

 Sorry for the fuzzy picture*, but you get the idea.